VeriorPies/MineCloud/README.md

 ## Managing The Server After Deployment
-After Deployment, the server can be managed by SSH terminal and SFTP client.
+After Deployment, the server can be managed by SSH terminal and SFTP clients.
 MineCloud's working directory is  `/opt/minecloud` and the game server folder is located at `/opt/minecloud/server`.
 Different Configuration Packages may have different file-saving locations, please refer to the Configuration Package's homepage for more details.

-### Access Server Terminal
+### Access the Server Terminal
 The server can be connected via SSH, the easiest way to do it is by using the "Connect" button at the top-right of the EC2 instance page on the AWS console.
 Checkout the [Useful Linux Commands](https://github.com/VeriorPies/MineCloud/wiki/FAQs-&-Troubleshooting#useful-linux-commands) section on the wiki for useful commands.

 ### Interact With the Game Server
-The Game server is running in a [Screen](https://www.gnu.org/software/screen/) session.
-To interact with the server terminal:
+The game server is running in a [Screen](https://www.gnu.org/software/screen/) session.
+To interact with the game server:
 - Type `sudo screen -ls` to list out the screen session, and type `sudo screen -r` to enter the session
 - When done, use `Ctrl-a Ctrl-d` to exit the session.

 ### Manually Start/Stop the Game Server
 To manually start/stop the game server:
  - Pause the MineCloud service first: `sudo systemctl stop minecloud.service`
- - Go to the server directory, by `cd /opt/minecloud/server`, and manually start the game server: `sudo ./start_server.sh` to start the game server
+ - Go to the server directory with: `cd /opt/minecloud/server`,
+ - Manually start the game server: `sudo ./start_server.sh`
- - In the server directory, manually stop the game server: `sudo ./stop_server.sh`
+ - Manually stop the game server: `sudo ./stop_server.sh`
  - Once done, Resume the MineCloud service: `sudo systemctl start minecloud.service`

  Usually, we will want to do this to make sure the server can start up correctly after we've made changes to the server files.